,

 17. Tweak Photos

 Looking for new and creative ways to edit photos right from your Mac?
-Look no further than the Tweak Photos app.
-This platform gives you all the filters, frames, color controls, aesthetics and editing tips and tricks you need to create the most unique photos imaginable.
+The Tweak Photos app gives you all the filters, frames, color controls, aesthetics, and editing tips and tricks you need to create unique photos.

 18. REKK

-If you have many out-of-town friends, you probably use video chatting services a lot.
+If you have many out-of-town friends, you probably use video chatting services.
 With REKK, you can record those virtual hangouts to share with other friends or watch later when you’re feeling sentimental.
 The app even features a voice recognition service that can transcribe your conversations.

 REKK works with just about any video chatting platform you can think of, from FaceTime to Zoom.
-The app costs $39.99 a year to use, but if you video chat often, that’s not a bad deal.
+The app costs $39.99 a year, which is a good deal if you video chat often.

 19. Teleparty